Add UI Library

 What is a User Interface (UI) Library?

-A user interface (UI) library is a collection of styled and reusable components.
-They can be used to create a user interface.
-This allows for creating a consistent appearance throughout the application and saves development time.
+A user interface (UI) library is a collection of style rules to create a consistent UI throughout the application and saves development time.
+For this course, you will add DaisyUI and TailwindCSS to your project.

 -

-Run the following command in your terminal:
+Run the following command in your terminal to install DaisyUI and TailwindCSS:

 Terminal window npm install tailwindcss @tailwindcss/postcss postcss daisyui@latest --force -

-Create a file named
+Create a PostCSS plugins file named

 .postcssrc.json

-in the root of your project and add the following content:.postcssrc.json {"plugins": {"@tailwindcss/postcss": {}}} -
+at the root of your project and populate it with:.postcssrc.json {"plugins": {"@tailwindcss/postcss": {}}} -

-Import styles into the
+Add these styles into the

 src/styles.css

-file:styles.css @import "tailwindcss";@plugin "daisyui"; -
+file:styles.css + @import "tailwindcss";+ @plugin "daisyui"; -

 Stop the server if it’s still running (keyboard shortcut